Role of Coaching in Continuous Learning

 Mentorship serves as a crucial support system for SAFe Agilists seeking to enhance their skills and navigate the complexities of the framework.
 Experienced mentors provide insights that help individuals understand the intricacies of agile methodologies, ensuring they are well-equipped to handle project challenges.
 This relationship allows mentees to learn from real-world experiences and apply theoretical concepts in practical scenarios.
 Through constructive feedback and ongoing discussions, mentors help foster a culture of continuous improvement and learning within agile teams.

-le, employees may feel hesitant to engage due to a lack of support or encouragement from leadership.
+Cultural resistance within organisations can inhibit the adoption of continuous learning.
+Even when opportunities for learning are available, employees may feel hesitant to engage due to a lack of support or encouragement from leadership.
 This resistance may stem from a traditional mindset that values established methods over innovative approaches, creating an environment where experimentation and growth are not nurtured.

 Identifying and Overcoming Common Obstacles